|

 affairs, by which arrangement it is mutually agreed that the first Subscriber

-takes over and assumes all debts due to and by their late Firm of John Madden
+takes over and assumes all debts due to and by their late Firm of JOHN MADDEN

 & Co.
 All Persons who have any demands against the same will please to